Behold, this is our God; we have waited for him, that he might save us.

 Waiting is our set stage.

 But they kept waiting.
-And months later, a referral for another boy from another country came.
+Months later, a referral for another boy from another country came.
 But he was not to be their son either.
-They didn’t step out of the queue.
-Finally, a few months ago, our friends accepted another referral.
-They’re still waiting.
+They stayed on the stage a few more months until another referral came.
+And kept waiting.

 We’ve moved on to the next step of waiting for approval!
 This did mean a flurry of things had to happen, including paperwork to get his visa and social security number, which meant [we] had to settle on what we were going to do about his name.